-- 1) Apply the brake. - 2) Start the engine of the sprayer. - 3) Throttle the engine to operating speed. - 4) Turn on the Raven console. - 5) Change the drive state of the sprayer to field state on the MD3. - 6) Turn on the solution tank valve located on the right hand side console. - 7) Turn on the main solution switch on the hydrostatic lever. - 8) Turn on all boom section solution switches on the side console. - 9) Make sure there are no leaks and that all nozzles are spraying a desirable pattern. - 10) Continue spraying in the stationary position for at least 10 minutes for proper warm up of the sprayer and its system.
+- 1) Apply the brake. - 2) Start the engine of the sprayer. - 3) Throttle the engine to operating speed. - 4) Turn on the Raven console. - 5) Change the drive state of the sprayer to field state on the MD3. - 6) Turn on the solution tank valve located on the right hand side console. - 7) Turn on the main solution switch on the hydrostatic lever. - 8) Turn on all boom section solution switches on the side console. - 9) Make sure there are no leaks and that all nozzles are spraying a desirable pattern.

-DO NOT ADD CHEMICALS UNTIL CALIBRATION IS COMPLETE!
+DO NOT ADD CHEMICALS UNTIL

+CALIBRATION IS COMPLETE!